expo/expo/docs/pages/versions/unversioned/sdk/bar-code-scanner.md

 - **x (_number_)** -- The x value.
 - **y (_number_)** -- The y value.

 Those coordinates are represented in the coordinate space of the barcode source.
-For example, when a point is on the bar code scanner preview those values will be adjusted to this space.
+For example, when you are using the bar code scanner view, those values will be adjusted to this space.

 ### `BarCodeScanner.BarCodeSize`